Departments

 Answers to your most common questions.
 Have more?
 Let us know!

-Established in the late 1960s, the WWTP was upgraded through the decades and converted from a lagoon system to a mechanical plant in 2013.
-Five years ago in 2018, the plant had 1.2 million gallons a day running through the treatment process.
-City staff identified much of this was actually groundwater infiltrating the pipes, and much work was done to reduce this unnecessary water treatment, a process called I&I Reduction: Inflow and Infiltration Reduction.
+In 2018, staff identified groundwater infiltrating the pipes, and much work was done to reduce this unnecessary water treatment, a process called I & I Reduction: Inflow and Infiltration Reduction.

 Treated effluent is discharged into the unnamed tributary of Woods Creek which then flows approximately 3 river miles to reach the Teton River.
-Approximately 400,000 to 600,000 gallons per day flow out of the treatment facility.

 Yes.
 The EPA determines the max Ammonia discharge limit for each WWTP.
 The City of Driggs WWTP ammonia discharge limit is 0.84mg/L average monthly limit and 1.6mg/L instantaneous maximum daily limit.
 The city is required to test all variables on a set schedule.
 Please see the chart below for more data requirements.